Statement of Disbursements

-- Campaign funds may not pay for a Member's official and representational expenses.
+- Except where authorized by the Committee on Ethics, campaign funds may not pay for a Member's official and representational expenses.

 - A Member may not maintain, or have maintained for his or her use, an unofficial office account for the purpose of defraying or reimbursing ordinary and necessary expenses incurred in support of a Member's official and representational duties.

 - A Member may not accept from any private source in-kind support having monetary value for an official activity.